Chura Liya Hai Tumne Jo Dil Ko

-The song was a hit in the 1970s, and gained cult status in India.
-In 2020, Asha Bhosle named this song as one of her most favourite songs.
+The song was a hit in the 1970s, and has gained a cult status in India.
+In 2020, Asha Bhosle named this song as one of her favourite songs.
 The song was picked by Pinkvilla by one of the most iconic songs of Asha Bhosle on her 89th birthday.

 Cultural impact

-In 2022, Pakistani politician Maryam Nawaz sang this song on her son's wedding ceremony.

-In 2022, the song was performed by Indian TV actress Ashi singh on Valentine's Day.
+In 2021, Pakistani politician Maryam Nawaz sang this song on her son's wedding ceremony.
+In 2022, the song was performed by Indian TV actress Ashi Singh on Valentine's Day.

 Versions

-This song has been remade and re-sung by many artists including Indian Idol Season 12 contestant Shanmukhapriya.
-She was trolled by some listeners for her poor rendition of the song.
+This song has been remade and re-sung by many artists including Indian Idol season 12 contestant Shanmukhapriya.